No Mercy (2001): Aftermath

 Team WWF and The Alliance continued their battle after No Mercy and The Alliance started sinking as a team.
 On the October 22 edition of Raw, The Alliance lost four championships to WWF wrestlers – Rhyno lost the WCW United States Championship to Kurt Angle, Billy Kidman lost the WCW Cruiserweight Championship to Tajiri, The Hurricane lost the WWF European Championship to Bradshaw and the Dudley Boyz (Bubba Ray Dudley and D-Von Dudley) lost the WWF Tag Team Championship to Chris Jericho and The Rock.
 On the October 25 episode of SmackDown, Kidman, Rhyno, Hurricane and the Dudley Boyz were attacked and fired by The Alliance for losing their respective titles.
 On the October 29 edition of Raw is War, Vince McMahon announced his team of WWF representatives to take on The Alliance at Survivor Series.
 The team consisted of Chris Jericho, The Rock, Kurt Angle and The Brothers of Destruction (The Undertaker and Kane).
 However, later that night, Team WWF's leading wrestler Kurt Angle turned on the WWF by helping WCW Owner Shane McMahon defeat his father Vince in a Street Fight.
 As a result, Angle joined The Alliance.
 On the November 1 edition of SmackDown, Vince announced that Shane's team of Alliance representatives consisted of Stone Cold Steve Austin, Kurt Angle, Booker T, Rob Van Dam and himself.
 Following this, Vince announced himself as Angle's replacement on Team WWF.
 Big Show would later replace Vince on Team WWF after Vince suffered a legitimate injury.
-On the November 5 edition of Raw, Jericho and Rock would have a rematch for the WCW Championship after losing the WWF Tag Team titles to Booker T and Test, with The Rock regaining the title via roll-up.
+On the November 5 edition of Raw, Jericho and Rock would have a rematch for the WCW Championship after losing the WWF Tag Team titles to Booker T and Test, with The Rock regaining the title via inside cradle.
 At Survivor Series, Team WWF defeated The Alliance in a Winner Takes All match when Angle turned on The Alliance and realigned himself with Team WWF.
 As a result, The Alliance was forced to disband.

 The 2001 No Mercy was the final No Mercy held under the WWF name as the promotion was renamed to World Wrestling Entertainment (WWE) in May 2002.
 It was also the final No Mercy to be held before the introduction of the brand extension in March 2002, in which the promotion divided its roster between the Raw and SmackDown! brands where wrestlers were exclusively assigned to perform.